-Four species of thorn-bearing trees have been used in New York as landscape trees because of their attractive shapes, pretty flowers or ability to attract wildlife.
-But the hazards to people and pets posed by the thorns of hawthorn, honey locust, black locust and Russian olive have pushed these trees out of favor.
-If you want to keep these thorn trees in your landscapes, install a barrier around the tree trunk, prune low branches and promptly pick up all fallen twigs or branches.
+Four species of trees with thorns have been used in New York as landscape trees because of their attractive shapes, pretty flowers or ability to attract wildlife.
+But the hazards to people and pets posed by the thorns of these trees have pushed these trees out of favor.
+If you want to keep these thorny trees in your landscapes, install a barrier around the tree trunk, prune low branches and promptly pick up all fallen twigs or branches.

-The hawthorn (Crategus linnaeus) is a small tree that will grow in U.S. Department of Agriculture plant hardiness zones 4 to 8.
-It thrives through most of New York state.
-Its distinguishing characteristics are stiff, zigzagging twigs armed with many sharp thorns up to 2 inches long and clusters of cherry-like red fruits with a center seed that ripen in early autumn.
+The tree's distinguishing characteristics are stiff, zigzagging twigs armed with many sharp thorns up to 3 inches long and clusters of cherry-like red fruits with a center seed that ripen in early autumn.
 The tree has a scaly bark that's dark brown to dark gray and oval simple leaves.

-The Russian olive (Elaeagnus angustifolia) was brought into New York in the late 19th century as an ornamental tree prized for its clusters of fragrant white blossoms with yellow centers that attract hummingbirds.
-It grows in USDA zones 3 to 8.
+The Russian olive (Elaeagnus angustifolia, zones 2-7) is a thorny tree that was brought into New York in the late 19th century as an ornamental tree prized for its clusters of fragrant white blossoms with yellow centers that attract hummingbirds.
 It bears inch-long sharp thorns at the base of each cluster of its elongated silver-green leaves.
-The tree bears clusters of silver-green to yellow berries that resemble olives.
+The tree has clusters of silver-green to yellow berries that resemble olives.
 Birds and mammals relish the berries, which contain seeds that pass unharmed through the digestive tract to be deposited far and wide.